Discover San Francisco : Neighborhoods of San Francisco

 The northeastern tip of the San Francisco peninsula is divided here into three neighborhoods, whose outer limits are Columbus Avenue to the west and Market Street to the south, while the north and east are bordered by the bay.
 Many of San Francisco's major attractions are concentrated in this area.

 The Piers.
-The Piers are part of San Francisco's heritage.
-These "piers" have contributed to the maritime and industrial development of the entire bay.
+The Piers are part of San Francisco's historic heritage.
+These "piers" contributed to the maritime and industrial development of the entire bay.
 With the exception of the controversial Pier 39 (Fisherman's Wharf), which looks like an amusement park, this coastal area has undergone some fine redevelopment.
 It all begins at the junction of Market Street and Embarcadero Avenue, with the Ferry Building and its large covered market (Market Place), with its definite architectural cachet.
 Its Farmers Market and restaurants make it a gastronomic destination of choice.
 Further north, Piers 15 and 17 express the renaissance of the entire district, hosting the new Exploratorium since April 2013.
 Its many indoor and outdoor galleries blend perfectly with the original architecture.

 A little further on lies the micro-district of Fisherman's Wharf.
-Its Pier 39 is a must for watching the sea lions or sailing to one of the bay's islands (departures at Piers 39, 41 and 43 ½).
+Pier 39 is a must for watching sea lions or sailing to one of the bay's islands (departures from Piers 39, 41 and 43 ½).
 Fisherman's Wharf and the Piers area come to a close with Hyde Street Pier and its historic ships, the Maritime National Historic Park and San Francisco's most gourmet square: Ghirardelli Square!

 North Beach.
 Nestled between Broadway to the south, Mason Street to the west, Montgomery Street to the east and Francisco Street to the north, the Italian neighborhood of North Beach is one of San Francisco's top destinations.
 Columbus Avenue is the district's main tourist thoroughfare: here you'll find all kinds of restaurants and pizzerias that play the Italian card with varying degrees of success.
 Don't be tempted by the "Ciao", but head for the little streets around Grant Avenue and Green Street.
 Here you'll find some really good restaurants, as well as beautiful design and decorating boutiques.
 Around Washington Square, enjoy a coffee on a terrace, then lie in the sun under the benevolent eye of the Saints Peter and Paul Catholic Cathedral, where Joe di Maggio and Marilyn Monroe posed for their wedding photos - they were refused the ceremony because Marilyn was divorced.
 North Beach is also a place of pilgrimage for Beat Generation fans.
-Kerouac, Ginsberg and Ferlinghetti gave birth to this protest movement on these streets, notably at Citylights Bookstore, Ferlinghetti's own bookshop.
+Kerouac, Ginsberg and Ferlinghetti gave birth to this protest movement on these streets, notably at Citylights Bookstore, which Ferlinghetti owned.

 Pacific Heights, Cow Hollow and the Northwest